Schr\"odinger's cat for de Sitter spacetime: Superpositions of angular separations

-In Eq.\ (\ref{statictheta}), the response function has a local contribution from the individual trajectories of the superposition (yielding the familiar Planck distribution) and a nonlocal interference term between the trajectories.
+\end{widetext} In Eq.\ (\ref{statictheta}), the response function has a local contribution from the individual trajectories of the superposition (yielding the familiar Planck distribution) and a nonlocal interference term between the trajectories.
 In the limit where the superposition distance vanishes, the interference term smoothly approaches the local term,

-Figure \ref{fig:responsefig1} displays the response function as a function of the superposition distance and the energy gap of the detector.

-As $r$ approaches the cosmological horizon, the acceleration grows unbounded and the interference term vanishes.
-In this limit the Gibbons-Hawking temperature, $\kappa(2\pi)^{-1}$, diverges, and the response function grows unbounded with the temperature of the field,
+As $R_D$ approaches the cosmological horizon, the acceleration grows unbounded and the interference term vanishes.
+In this limit the Gibbons-Hawking temperature diverges, and the response function grows unbounded with the temperature of the field,

-Even though the trajectories are separated by a finite Euclidean distance, any interference effects between them are washed out by the amplification of thermal particles as the detector approaches the horizon.
+Even though the trajectories are separated by a finite Euclidean distance, any interference effects between them are washed out by the amplification of thermal particle production as the detector approaches the horizon.
 This leaves the response function in a classical mixture of contributions from the individual amplitudes of the superposition.
+In Fig.\ \ref{fig:1response}, the detector response is plotted as a function of the energy gap, for various angular separations.
+For $\theta_S = 0$, we recover the Planckian spectrum of Eq.\ (\ref{eq77}), which grows linearly for increasing negative energy gaps (corresponding to a detector prepared in its excited state).
+As one introduces the spatial superposition, the response function oscillates with $\Omega/l$.

+In Fig.\ \ref{fig:2response} and \ref{fig:3response}, we have plotted the detector response as a function of the angular separation of the superposition, for negative and positive energy gaps respectively.
+Since nonlocal correlations generally decrease with distance, we find likewise that the total response of the detector decays with the superposition distance.

-The response function also satisfies the KMS detailed balance condition at temperature $T_\text{dS} = \kappa(2\pi)^{-1}$ for all $\mathcal{L}_s$,
+The response function also satisfies the KMS detailed balance condition at temperature $T_\text{dS} = \kappa(2\pi)^{-1}$ for all $\mathcal{L}_S$,

 This contrasts with results found in \cite{foo2020unruhdewitt}, where a UdW detector was superposed along accelerated trajectories translated in the plane of motion, and the response was found in general to be nonthermal.
 This was due to the asymmetric causal structure between the trajectories, leading to time-dependent interference effects that perturbed the quantum field away from thermalisation.
 For static worldlines in de Sitter spacetime, the causal symmetry of the trajectories nullifies these effects, allowing the detector to thermalise exactly.